smartprocure/obj-walker/README.md

 preorder or postorder manner.
 The output of the mapper fn will be traversed if possible when traversing preorder.

-By default, nodes will be excluded by returning undefined.
+By default, nodes will be excluded by returning `undefined`.
 Undefined array values will not be excluded.
-To customize pass a fn for options.shouldSkip.
+To customize pass a fn for `options.shouldSkip`.

 ```typescript
 map(obj: object, mapper: Mapper, options: MapOptions = {}) => object